-But where does the food originate before it gets to the BEK warehouse?
+But where does the food originate from before it gets to the BEK warehouse?
 We purchase our food based on a spectrum of desirability.
 The continuum runs the gamut from locally organic to international conventional.
-We specify the product that best suits the overall needs of UNT bearing in mind quality, availability and selling price.
+We purchase the product that best suits the overall needs of UNT, bearing in mind quality, availability and selling price.

 To view a script of this infographic click here.

 Increase of Imports

 In the United States, the amount of imported food continues to increase as Americans consume more products that are either not locally available or not grown fast enough to meet demand.
 The United States imports a wide variety of foods, including fish and shellfish, fruits, nuts, vegetables and red meat.
 Because of cheaper labor costs overseas, it is sometimes less expensive to buy an imported apple than one grown here at home.

 Some of our most popular food items (bananas, coffee, tea, cocoa) simply cannot be grown in the continental United States.

 Many times of the year, fresh fruits must be imported from Canada, Costa Rica, Mexico, Chile and Peru.
 At certain times of the year, fresh vegetables must come to us from Mexico and Peru.
 Some fish and shellfish are harvested by American companies operating out of China.
 Nearly all of our red meat and poultry comes from Texas and our border states, though much of the United States imports red meat from South America.